ToC

 3. CV personal profile

-Your personal statement should be brief, so be selective about its contents.
-Remember, you can always add more details when you make a cover letter.
+Remember, your personal statement should be brief, so be selective about its contents.

 3. Relevant experience